-The application site relates to a large paddock area to the north of a small group of residential properties located to the east of Kinoull Hill, along Kingswell Road.
-The main section of the site measures approx 250m in its length (west to east) and ranges from approx 60m-90m in its width (north to south).
-The 1.9ha site slopes generally south to north, with some degree of cross sloping in some parts of the site.
-The site is bounded to the north and east by mature woodland, and to the south and west by the curtilages of the existing neighbouring residential properties.
+The application site is a section of a large paddock area which is located west of a small group of residential properties located to the east of Kinoull Hill, along Kingswell Road, and within an area of great landscape value.

+The site is positioned in the middle of an existing paddock and measures approx 75m in its length (west to east) and approx 45m in its width (north to south).
+At either end of the site (west and east) are the remaining parts of the paddock, each similar in size to the application site.
+The site is bounded to the north mature woodland and to the south by the public road.

-This planning application seeks to obtain detailed planning permission for the erection of three detached dwellings, with associated landscaping in-between the individual plots.
+This planning application seeks to obtain detailed planning permission for the erection of one detailed dwelling.
 The house types proposed are traditionally designed, and will offer accommodation over two levels with the upper level within the roof space.
+Substantial landscaping proposals, which are outwith the application site, is proposed to the east and west.